 Intune Application Policy Manager RBA Controls In MEM Portal | Endpoint Manager Role-Based Access?
 We will discuss the access rights of the build-in Intune RBA role called Intune Application Manager.

-Do you know what is scope?
+Do you know what the scope is?
 “The users or devices that a specified person (the member) can manage.”
-If you are an SCCM admin then the SCOPE option is already there in SCCM 2012 and CB console.
-I’ve another post which talks about Configuration manager RBAC details here.
+If you are an SCCM admin, the SCOPE option is already there in SCCM 2012 and CB console.
+I’ve another post that talks about Configuration manager RBAC detail here.

 Intune Application Policy Manager

 In this post, we will see the permissions associated with Intune application manager build-in role.
 As per the Microsoft documentation, this role is to “Manage and deploy applications and profiles”.